 A French man knocked on our van while Tanner was gone and I thought "this is how I get murdered."
-Then was like chill the hell out, Taylor he's probably fine and its the middle of the day.
+Then was like chill the hell out, Taylor he's probably fine and it’s the middle of the day.
 I rolled down the window instead of opening the door and he very kindly just asked if he knew we could camp there.
-I had no idea so he asked around and all the locals said it was okay since surfers park there all the time.
+I had no idea, so he asked around and all the locals said it was okay since surfers park there all the time.

 Day 11: Sumner to Christchurch to Auckland

-We had to finish packing, make breakfast and clean the van up before returning our van.
+We had to finish packing, make breakfast, and clean the van up before returning our van.
 We woke up around 5:30 so that we wouldn't be late returning our van.
-I wish we could've kept It all day long so we could have one more day to explore before our 8PM flight but we couldn't.
+I wish we could've kept It all day long so we could have one more day to explore before our 8PM flight, but we couldn't.

-We had some calls and emails to catch up on so we chilled at the Christchurch airport until our flight.
+We had some calls and emails to catch up on, so we chilled at the Christchurch airport until our flight.
 We went to Auckland and waited about 2 hours before taking off to LAX.
 We were so tired at this point and just wanted to crash.

 Day 12: Auckland to LAX then Unexpectedly to Oakland, CA